Zealously Defending You In Credit Card Fraud Cases

 - Mistaken identity (you were not the person who committed the fraudulent act)

-- You did not intend to defraud anyone
+- No intent to defraud anyone